 The proposed development is considered to satisfy the relevant objectives and controls of the SCDCP 2005, in that the need for cut and fill has been kept to a minimum and existing ground levels have been maintained where appropriate to reduced site disturbance.
-Ground water tables are maintained and impact on overland flow and drainage is minimised.
+Existing trees and shrubs have been retained where possible and ground water tables are maintained and impact on overland flow and drainage is minimised.